Not all project requirements are created equal

 But in the real world

 In practice, however, I have found these definitions are often confusing to stakeholders, which can make it difficult to get agreement on requirement priorities.
 First is confusion over the word “requirement.”
 Many stakeholders believe that all requirements must be met, or it isn’t a requirement at all.
 They aren't necessarily wrong.
-After all, isn’t that the very definition?
-The Oxford dictionary defines a requirement as “A thing that is compulsory; a necessary condition.”
-But a seasoned project manager knows that if all requirements are prioritized as Must Have, the project is doomed from the outset, given the restrictive definition above.
+After all, the Oxford dictionary defines a requirement as “A thing that is compulsory; a necessary condition.”
+But a seasoned project manager knows that if all requirements are prioritized as Must Have, the project is doomed from the outset, given the "precisely as stated" restriction above.

 If you can get past that hurdle, the next stumbling block is the difference between Must Have and Should Have.
 This is where I see the most difficulty, and it really comes down to semantics again.
 Most stakeholders who have never prioritized requirements using this method struggle to articulate their confusion.
 But I’ve learned that what they are really saying is “If we are willing to accept a workaround, then can’t we just reword the requirement to say that, then prioritize it as Must Have?”
 The bottom line is that they still can’t shake the innate desire to prioritize all requirements as Must Have.

 Then, there is Could Have.
 Most people are more familiar with the phrase “nice to have.”
 With Nice to Have, it’s clear that the project hasn’t failed if the requirement isn’t fulfilled or is only partially fulfilled.
-It really is just “icing on the cake.”
-In my experience, even with the definition of Could Have prominently displayed during brainstorming sessions, stakeholders still refer to it as Nice to Have.
+It really is just icing on the cake.
+In my experience, even with the definition of Could Have prominently displayed on the whiteboard during brainstorming sessions, stakeholders still refer to it as Nice to Have.

 So that leaves us with a simplified model that looks like this: